 2. Personalize your collection approach

 Millennials love personalization.
 It can be an effective method for reaching out and retaining the attention of this generation.
-Personalization should be used to communicate with them and leverage technologies like Artificial Intelligence to create personalized, tailored experiences and ensure that they feel valued.
+Personalization should be used to communicate with them and leverage technologies like Artificial Intelligence and Machine Learning to create personalized, tailored experiences and ensure that they feel valued.
 Personalization can take various forms when it comes to debt collection: tailored communications preferred channels, or even online repayment plans suiting the customer’s circumstances.
 Businesses can provide tailored communication and payment plans to their customers by analyzing demographic, behavioral, and transactional data like previous repayment history.
 This improves customer response and ultimately brings in better results.

 3. Appreciate the value they place on time